 Many people simply want to keep their pet close – we provide a range of ash containers from a traditional casket or urn to more discreet options like our picture frames.

-If you are looking for more contemporary container, you may be interested in our range of Love Urns.
+If you are looking to keep the ashes in an urn that is more contemporary, you may be interested in our range of Love Urns.

 Discreet ashes tribute frame pet memorial gift - available in stained oak or stained pewter.
 Online orders only.